Strong Stability of Sampled-data Riesz-spectral Systems: Infinite-dimensional sample-data system

 where $x(t) \in X$ is the state, $u(t) \in \mathbb{C}$ is the control input, $\tau>0$ is the sampling period, $A: D(A) \subset X \to X$ generates a strongly continuous semigroup $(T(t) )_{t\geq 0}$ on $X$, $B \in \mathcal{L}(\mathbb{C},X)$ is the control operator, and $F \in \mathcal{L}(X,\mathbb{C})$ is the feedback operator.

 \begin{definition} {\em The sampled-data system \eqref{eq:sampled_data_sys} is called {\em strongly stable} if

 for every initial state $x^0 \in X$. } \end{definition}

-The objective of this paper is to show that if the strongly continuous semigroup $(T_{BF}(t) )_{t\geq 0}$ generated by $A+BF$ is strongly stable, then the sampled-data system \eqref{eq:sampled_data_sys} is also strongly stable for all sufficiently small sampling period $\tau>0$.
+The objective of this paper is to show that if the strongly continuous semigroup $(T_{BF}(t) )_{t\geq 0}$ generated by $A+BF$ is strongly stable, then the sampled-data system \eqref{eq:sampled_data_sys} is also strongly stable for all sufficiently small sampling periods $\tau>0$.

 For $t\geq 0$, define $S(t) \in \mathcal{L}(\mathbb{C},X)$ and $\Delta(t) \in \mathcal{L}(X)$ by

 respectively.
 Then the state $x$ of the sampled-data system \eqref{eq:sampled_data_sys} satisfies